Feeling unappreciated by your husband and kids? Most moms and wives do at some point.

 Here are some tips on getting picky eaters to eat!

 10. Thinking that the goal is to make your family happy

-Finally, here’s the most important one: You think that your job is to make sure your kids and your husband are happy.
+Finally, here’s the most important reason we often feel unappreciated: You think that your job is to make sure your kids and your husband are happy.
 In fact, that’s likely why you do each of the nine things already mentioned.
 You want them to enjoy life.
 You want them to smile.
 You want to avoid unpleasantness.
 But in doing this, you’re likely inadvertently causing your own unhappiness, because you’ll feel taken for granted.
 But even more importantly, you’re missing the point.

 God’s priority is not that your kids are happy; it’s that they look like Jesus.
 And He wants that for you and your husband, too.
 If you set up your family in such a way that you’re enabling selfishness, laziness, and ingratitude, you’ll be miserable because you’ll always feel put upon, taken for granted, and like something’s off kilter.
 But the rest of the family will also not learn what it is to look like Christ.

 That’s what To Love, Honor and Vacuum is about–it’s to change our perspective so that in everything we do, whether it’s housework or childcare or paid work or even how we do marriage, we’re encouraging Christlike behaviour from ourselves and those around us, rather than encouraging people to take us for granted.
 It’s amazing how the way that we do the little things in our home, like chores and dinner and school, can have such spiritual ramifications.

 So be careful that happiness doesn’t become your goal.
 If it does, you’ll almost guarantee that everybody will be miserable.
 Raise a family to be responsible, though, and you’ll likely find that peace and joy you really want.